 Pull ups are considered to be one of the best exercises out there, yet they’re very difficult for a lot of people.
 It’s important to learn how many pull-ups is good because it can tell you whether or not you’re working your muscles enough and/or effectively.

-The Benefits of Doing More Than 100 Pull-Ups in One Day
+What Are the Benefits of Doing More Than 100 Pull-Ups in One Day?

 The thought of doing 100 pull-ups in one day sounds daunting, but when you break it down it’s not that bad.